KeopsKps/basic-neural-network-to-predict-housing-prices/README.md

 # Basic neural network to predict housing prices in Mumbai

-This repository is intented to be a practice in applying deep learning to predict the prices in Mumbai.
+This repository is intented to be a practice in applying deep learning techniques to predict the prices in Mumbai.
 For that purpose, I'll be using the dataset **Houses Prices in Mumbai** which can be found [here](https://www.kaggle.com/datasets/sameep98/housing-prices-in-mumbai).

 ## Dataset information